Xinyu-Liao/Xinyu-Liao.github.io/_pages/about.md

     <img src="https://Xinyu-Liao.github.io/images/perceptual learning_final.png" alt="Project Image">
     <div class="content">
         <h3> Perceptual Recalibration and Sound Change </h3>
+        <p> Supervisor:<a href="https://www.yoonjungkang.com/" target="_blank">Dr. Yoonjung Kang</a> </p>
-        <p> By exposing listeners to innovative phonetic input, I explore biases in the phonetic recalibration of phonemic categorization, with implications for episodic exemplar models of phonology, and the role of acoustic memory and word frequency encoding in diachronic sound change </p>
+        <p> By exposing listeners to innovative phonetic input, I explore biases in the phonetic recalibration of phonemic categorization, with implications for episodic exemplar models of phonology, and the role of phonetically grounded typological biases and word frequency encoding in diachronic sound change </p>
     </div>
 </div>

 <h2 id="active">
 News
 </h2>
-I will present my paper on <i> perceptual recalibration and sound change</i>, co-authored with my advisor, <a href="https://www.yoonjungkang.com/" target="_blank">Yoonjung Kang</a>, at the LSA Annual Meeting 2026 in New Orleans!
+I will present my paper, co-authored with my advisor, <a href="https://www.yoonjungkang.com/" target="_blank">Yoonjung Kang</a>, at the LSA Annual Meeting 2026 in New Orleans!